 Posted on 6 January 2021 Catherine Chipeta

-A monadic test is when you show respondents one product concept or image at a time.
-In a typical monadic test, you would start by explaining your product, ask Likert scale questions (such as purchase intent), and then ask for open-ended feedback.
+A monadic test shows respondents one product concept or image at a time.
+A typical monadic test begins with an explanation of the product, followed by Likert scale questions (such as purchase intent), and then open-ended feedback.

-Respondents can often become overwhelmed with surveys that include extensive lists of product features and pricing options, especially when multiple products are being tested.
-Monadic testing has been developed as a practical survey design that eliminates respondents’ confusion.
+Monadic testing is a practical survey design that allows respondents to focus on individual concepts.
 By focusing participants’ attention on one stimulus at a time, it delivers actionable deep-dive results for product and pricing decisions.

 What is monadic testing?